 So far Metformin has been recalled by public health officials in many of the countries where the medication was found to have contained trace amounts of NDMA.

-The FDA announced earlier this month that they haven’t decided whether to recall the drug.
+The FDA announced earlier that they haven’t decided whether to recall the drug.
 Their spokesperson noted that the federal agency’s decision will be largely contingent upon how much of the carcinogen the prescription drug is found to contain.
 FDA regulators point out that the daily limit for the contaminate is 96 nanograms.
 If they find that it contains less than that, then it’s likely that it will continue to be made available to patients.